ncatlab/nlab-content/pages/2268.md

   }
 $$

-where $\rho$ is the map called the _anchor map_, the tangent Lie albroid is that whose anchor map is the identity map
+where $\rho$ is the map called the _anchor map_, the tangent Lie algebroid is that whose anchor map is the identity map

 $$
   \array{